Frequently Asked Questions about Omniscriptum

 Why should I publish with OmniScriptum if I can print a copy of my manuscript at the copy-and-print shop next door for 3 Euros?

 Yes, you can take your manuscript to the closest copy-shop and get a printed version for 3 Euros, maybe even with a ‘’cover’’.
 This is something similar to what self-publishing companies also offer to authors.
 But note that the paper manuscript, although resembling a book, is missing a few elements that publishing with us (but not with self-publishing companies) would add to it.
 First of all, our Print Management team takes care that the book can be printed worldwide.
 This includes making ready-to-print files.
 Secondly, we index your book with an ISBN.
 Another thing the copy-shop does not offer.
 An ISBN ensures that your title can be listed and sold by the biggest booksellers in the world.
 Thirdly, we market your book.
 We send the information about your title to more than 200 distribution companies in over 40 countries of the world.
 This includes to industry giants like LSI / Ingram, Amazon, Hachette Livre, Ozon and others.
 When needed, we design catalogs for your title, send review copies to media and perform other marketing activities.

 OmniScriptum publishes Wikipedia content

-Years ago our predecessor company used to publish content also available on Wikipedia, and did it openly (each title had been marked with the label ‘’Contains Wikipedia content’’), legally and according to Wikipedia’s own Terms & Conditions.
-However, this practice was stopped more than 5 years ago.
+Years ago our predecessor company (Alphascript Publishing and Betascript Publishing) used to publish content also available on Wikipedia, and did it openly (each title had been marked with the label ‘’Contains Wikipedia content’’) and legally.
+However, this practice was stopped more than 5 years ago in 2013.
 OmniScriptum does not publish any Wikipedia content, focusing solely on original academic or special interest authors.